sanjuravi37/Diabetes-Analysis/README.md

-# HEALTH-CARE
+# Diabetes-Analysis

- This is a diabetes prediction using basic html and css.
+Diabetes is a chronic, metabolic disease characterized by elevated levels of blood glucose (or blood sugar), which leads over time to serious damage to the heart, blood vessels, eyes, kidneys and nerves

 # setup